YijieDeng/lotus-leaf-frontend/docs/frontend/conf.md

     * dialect: type of the database (default mysql)
 - mode: `production` or `dev`.
 Running in `dev`, all the logs will be printed
 - session_key: identification of current session
-- secrete_ley: used for _csrf verification
+- secrete_ley: used for _csrf verification (currently disabled for real-time monitoring)